YousefAtefB/StanceCat-COV19/README.md

 ## Evaluation 📈

-After xperiments Arabert gives more robust results (especially when oversampling is applied) and gives the highest f1-score on both tasks, f1-score was considered as the main metric due to the unbalanced dataset.
+After experimenting we realised Arabert gives more robust results (especially when oversampling is applied) and gives the highest F1-score on both tasks, F1-score was considered as the main metric due to the unbalanced dataset.

 <table>
 <tr>